nosnoc/vdx/README.md

 The syntax for adding a constraint is identical to the syntax for adding vectors, however the second syntax is not useful because it creates a new variable.

 ### Solving VDX Problems and Extracting Results
-Currently you can generate a casADi `nlpsol` by calling `Problem.create_solver(casadi_options)` where the argument is a struct containing the casADi nlpsol options.
+Currently you can generate a CasADi `nlpsol` by calling `Problem.create_solver(casadi_options)` where the argument is a struct containing the CasADi nlpsol options.
 Here is an example:
 ```Matlab
 prob = vdx.Problem();